-Angular Resolution and LAS: 0.1" (spectral line [CO(9-8)] and continuum, Band 7).
-This resolution is sufficient to spatially resolve the components revealed by the Harvard-Smithsonian Submillimeter Array (SMA), and perhaps resolve individual lenses.
+Angular Resolution and LAS: A resolution of 0.1" (spectral line [CO(9-8)] and continuum, Band 7) is sufficient to spatially resolve the components revealed by the Harvard-Smithsonian Submillimeter Array (SMA), and perhaps resolve individual lenses.
 Though the total extent of emission is ~5", only structures of order 1" are of interest so the LAS selected is 1".
 Hence, only one 12-m Array configuration and no ACA observations will be required.

-Spectral Resolution: For Band 7, we use the continuum (TDM; see Table 2) correlator mode to provide 14 km/s channels (i.e., 30 km/s resolution) and a total bandwidth of 1.875 GHz ( $\sim 1800 \text{ km/s}$ ) in one baseband.
+Spectral Resolution: For Band 7, we use the continuum (TDM; see Table 2) correlator mode to provide 14 km/s channels (i.e. 30 km/s resolution) and a total bandwidth of 1.875 GHz (~1800 km/s) in one baseband.
 The remaining 3 can be used for mapping continuum.

 Spectral (Band 7) Sensitivity: The peak flux density of the redshifted CO J=9-8 line is expected to be ~10 mJy.
-Assuming the clumps are 0.2" in extent, the expected flux density at 0.1" resolution would be 10 mJy \ $(0.1''/0.2'')^2 = 2.5$ mJy/beam.
+Assuming the clumps are 0.2" in extent, the expected flux density at 0.1" resolution would be 10 mJy $(0.1"/0.2")^2 = 2.5$ mJy/beam.
 To detect the line at a sufficient S/N across the entire width of the line, we aim to achieve a S/N~10 at the peak in a 100 km/s channel.
 This requires a 1 σ noise level of 0.25 mJy/beam.
 We use the TDM correlator mode and average the channels to achieve the 100 km/s channel width.
-The ALMA sensitivity calculator with 43 12 m antennas predicts 43 minutes of integration to reach 1 $\sigma$ = 0.25 mJy/beam (not including overheads). amount of time will also produce a sensitivity of 29 μJy/beam in a map of the remaining 5.625 GHz of line-free continuum providing a S/N ~30 for the continuum signal (~1 mJy).
+The ALMA sensitivity calculator with 43 12 m antennas predicts 42 minutes of integration to reach 1 σ = 0.25 mJy/beam plus another 36 minutes for calibration/overheads.
+This amount of time will also produce a sensitivity of 34 μ Jy/beam in a map of the remaining 5.625 GHz of line-free continuum providing a S/N ~29 for the continuum signal (~1 mJy).